aliasadidev/SixLaborsCaptcha/README.md

 ![result](/samples/images/six-labors-captcha-3.png?raw=true "six-labors-captcha")

-### To install SixLaborsCaptcha.Mvc.Core for ASP.NET Core MVC, run the following command in the Package Manager Console: ###
+### To install SixLaborsCaptcha.Mvc.Core for ASP.NET Core MVC, run the following command in the Terminal: ###
 ```
-PM> Install-Package SixLaborsCaptcha.Mvc.Core
+> dotnet add package SixLaborsCaptcha.Mvc.Core --version 0.1.3
 ```
 ## Usage:
 1. In the ConfigureServices method of Startup.cs, register the AddSixLabCaptcha generator